 Request a home loan checklist today via email.
 Just fill out this form below as add “home loan checklist” in the Message section.

-By submitting this form with your telephone number you are consenting for ONE lender from either Movement Mortgage, Wells Fargo, Prime Lending or Buy Wise Mortgage to contact you for financing.
+By submitting this form with your telephone number you are consenting for ONE lender from either New American Funding, Movement Mortgage, Wells Fargo, or Buy Wise Mortgage to contact you for financing.

-Jay Valento, Your California Realtor® Fathom Realty and a lender may contact you even if your name is on a Federal or State “Do not call List”.
+Jay Valento, Your California Realtor®, Fathom Realty Group and a lender may contact you even if your name is on a Federal or State “Do not call List”.
 When you have questions, call Jay at 562-413-7655.

 Thank you for submitting your information.
 We will be in contact with you by phone or email.